devent1129/devent1129.github.io/mugen-distribution-master/README.md

 * `heroSpeed` (number) how fast the hero moves when walking, in pixels per second
 * `jumpHeight` (number) how high the hero jumps, in pixels
 * `attackDuration` (number) duration of the hero's attack animation, in milliseconds **note: this should match the setting in the CSS file**)
+* `attackRadius` (number) how far out the hero's attack reaches to hit a monster, in pixels (from center of hero div)
+* `monsterHitRadius` (number) how far out from the center of the monster div its body extends and can be hit, in pixels
 * `monsterSpeed` (number) how fast the monster moves, in pixels per second
 * `timeBetweenMonsters` (number) length of time between new monster spawns, in milliseconds
+* `pointsPerMonsterKilled` (number) how many points are added to the score for each monster killed
 * `makeResponsive` (boolean) when set to true, MUGEN will attempt to resize the page to fit on smaller screens **note: this feature is experimental and potentially buggy**
 * `autoPlay` (boolean) when set to true, MUGEN will make the hero move, jump, and attack automatically instead of waiting for user input
 ## Formatting animation sprites